bernie4375/FCL-potential-autoISF/README.md

 Exploring Full Closed Loop potential of-autoISF-3.x   *- VERSION IN WORD FORMATS <- THIS MIGHT NOT BE UP-TO-DATE - USE DEFAULT "FCL-book-autoISF" PDF BRANCH -* ..
-Here Files

 Documents are given in WORD format here,
    * for easier translations,